-Display hingesThe display hinges allow the display panel to be positioned at a variety of easy-to-view angles.
+battery condition, generated by the system.
+Power button Press this button to power on/off the computer.
+Display hinges The display hinges allow the display panel to be positioned at a variety of easy-to-view angles.
 Keyboard The keyboard contains character keys, control keys, function keys, and special Windows keys, providing all the functionality of a full-size keyboard.
-Refer to the The Keyboard section for details. Ф Power button Press this button to power on/off the computer.
-AccuPoint A pointer control device located in the center of the keyboard is used to control the on-screen pointer.
-AccuPoint control buttons Control buttons below the keyboard let you select menu items or manipulate text and graphics designated by the on-screen pointer.
-Touch Pad ON/OFF indicator Double tap this indicator to enable/disable the Touch Pad.
-The indicator for some models shows the status of the Touch Pad: Enabled: offDisabled: glows white TOSHIBA eco indicator Double tap this indicator to launch the TOSHIBA eco Utility.
-Enabled: glows greenDisabled: off Touch Pad The Touch Pad located in the palm rest is used to control the movement of the on-screen pointer.
-To use the Touch Pad, simply touch and move your fingertip across it in the direction you want the on-screen pointer to go.
-Touch Pad control buttons The two buttons located on the bottom of the Touch Pad are used like the buttons on a standard mouse.
+Refer to the The Keyboard section for details.
+Touch Pad The Touch Pad located in the palm rest is used to control the movement of the mouse pointer.
+To use the Touch Pad, simply touch and move your fingertip across it in the direction you want the mouse pointer to go.
+Touch Pad control buttons The two buttons below the Touch Pad are used like the buttons on a standard mouse.
 Press the left button to select a menu item or to manipulate text or graphics designated by the pointer, and press the right button to display a menu or other function depending on the software you are using.
+Fingerprint Sensor This sensor enables you to enroll and recognize a fingerprint.
+Some models are equipped with a Fingerprint Sensor.